-It shut up shop at the start of the year, and now the space has been taken up by Richard Corrigan, who’ll re-open it as Daffodil Mulligan.
-For those who don’t know Corrigan: he’s one of the most successful Irish chefs in recent decades, having scored Michelin Stars at three different restaurants, won Great British Menu three times, and been awarded London Restaurant of the Year four times in a career littered with culinary accomplishments.
+With the occasional exception, it’s been broadly restricted to oyster bars or pubs, frequently without the scope to show off the nation’s culinary inventiveness & soul.
+But then along comes someone like Richard Corrigan.
+For those who don’t know him, he’s one of the Emerald Isle’s most successful chefs in recent decades, having scored Michelin Stars at three different restaurants, won Great British Menu three times, and been awarded London Restaurant of the Year four times in a career littered with culinary accomplishments.

 And as for the name?
 It’s a reference to a real person, Daffodil Mulligan, who was the daughter of street seller Biddy Mulligan, both of whom have been immortalised in folk songs over the years.

 NOTE: Daffodil Mulligan is open for lunch and dinner Tues-Sat, and lunch on Sundays (12-3.30pm) – you can reserve a table, if you’d like to, HERE.

 Daffodil Mulligan | 70-74 City Road, EC1 2BJ